aurabreaker7/BrainyAi/README.md

 IP addresses are used only transiently, for security purposes:

 Rate limiting — IPs are held briefly in server memory to detect abuse (e.g. 100 requests/minute), and cleared automatically or on server restart.
 Security logging — if a request triggers abuse detection (rate-limit breach, malicious input pattern, server error), the IP is written to a local security.log file for forensic review.
 Normal, safe usage never generates a log entry.
+Limiting is not totally based on IP it also rely's on telegram userid.

 No IP address is ever linked to chat content, personal data, or stored in the Supabase database.</p>
 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━